Financial Aid & Scholarships

 - Declared major in the College of Liberal Arts at UNH

-The deadline for students applying to J-Term 2015 and spring 2015 programs has passed.
-For students planning to apply to any summer 2015, fall 2015, J-term 2016 or spring 2016 programs, the Trout Scholarship deadline will be in March 2015.
+The deadline has passed for students planning on studying abroad in the J-Term or Spring 2016.
+For students planning to apply to any summer 2016, fall 2016, J-term 2017 or spring 2017 programs, the Trout Scholarship deadline will be in March 2016.
 Students apply by submitting a one-page statement addressing their desire to study abroad, mentioning the financial hardship that may prevent them from doing so to the COLA Center for Study Abroad.
 A letter of recommendation from a faculty member is also required.
 The student's nominating faculty member should send all materials along with the Nomination Form to Jim Parsons at firstname.lastname@example.org or deliver to the COLA Center for Study Abroad at 116 Murkland Hall.